Strong10mede/WhatsApp_MERN/README.md

 ## WhatsApp Backend
-Backend is build with Node.js for backend and Express.js for server services Pusher is used for binding into our mongoDb for realtime changes
+Backend is build with Node.js for backend and Express.js for server services Pusher is used for binding into our mongoDb for realtime changesPusher for realtime changes of mongodb updates on frontend